loicguilmard/ELECTRE_Tri/docs/README.md

 > Figure 1.
 Forms of documentation (adapted after [Procida 2017](https://diataxis.fr)).

-Documentation is organized according to the Diátaxis framework ([Procida 2017](https://diataxis.fr)).
+Documentation is organized according to Diátaxis framework ([Procida 2017](https://diataxis.fr)).
 The four types of documentation are positioned along two axes that represent different aspects of the user's needs and interaction with the content:
 - Action vs. Cognition
 - Application vs. Acquisition